rl-institut/tier_spatial_planning/README.md

 ---
 # Domain Linking and SSL Encryption
 Enhancing security and ensuring proper domain routing for our Dockerized web app necessitates the use of an external proxy server.
 In our configuration, a proxy is not integrated into the Docker setup and needs to be configured separately.
 It is advised to implement a proxy, such as Nginx, to efficiently direct domain requests to port 40000 while managing SSL encryption.
 Enabling "Header forwarding" is crucial for the seamless operation of the app.
-To assist with this process, an example Nginx configuration file is provided, helping streamline the integration of these essential features.## Example configuration file for nginx.
+To assist with this process, an example Nginx configuration file is provided, helping streamline the integration of these essential features.
+Example configuration file for nginx:
    Replace `>your_domain.com<` and `>Your Server IP<` and insert `ssl_ciphers value`
 ```bash
    # ansible provided config file---changes will be lost